jsndz/dbaCe/logs.md

         uint32_t index = (min_index + max_index) / 2;
         uint32_t key_to_right = *internal_node_key(node, index);

+        //there are only two internal keys so binary search is optimised
         // Adjust search bounds based on comparison if (key < key_to_right)
         {